Shubham27874/Getting-Started-with-Git-Blog-By---Shubham-and-Vitesh/README.md

-# Getting-Started-with-Git-Blog-By---Shubham-and-Vitesh
+# Blog - Getting Started with Git - for Beginners
-Just a basic information to start with git - for Beginners
+By-Shubham-and-Vitesh